AU-BCE-EE/STM-applications/README.md

 # `par_sets`
 If you are here for just the latest version of the default parameter file, you can find it here.
+For information on how these values were determined, see the `par_est` directory.
+The file `pars.txt` will contain the latest parameter set, while earlier versions can be identified by the version number in the file names.

 # Bugs and more
 If you find a problem in this repo (e.g., examples don't work or you see a mistake) please create an [issue](https://github.com/sashahafner/STM-applications/issues).
+Some anticipated issues are listed below.

+* Missing stm.exe on Windows.
+Windows anti-virus software may delete stm.exe as soon as it is downloaded simply because it is an executable.
+* Missing R or R packages.
+The plots in examples 3 and 4 will not be created unless R and all required packages are installed (see `examples/*/R_scripts/packages.R`) and the `Rscript` command works.